Giving To Others Makes Us Happy

 A study found that Americans who ranked themselves as “very happy,” volunteered an average of 5.8 hours a month, versus those who volunteered just 0.6 hours per month, who ranked themselves as “very unhappy.”

 Furthermore, those who donated 10% of their income were found to have lower rates of depression than those who don’t donate at all.
-This Thanksgiving, think about ways you can give to those you care about.
+This holiday season, think about ways you can give to those you care about.

 Happy People Earn More